View Suzanne Crankshaw's Obituary on https://thebrunswicknews.com/ and share memories

 Suzanne Crankshaw

-Suzanne Rhodes Crankshaw, 82, of St. Simons Island, died Friday at Hospice of the Golden Isles, in Brunswick.
+Suzanne Rhodes Crankshaw, of St. Simons Island, 82, departed this life Dec.
+6, 2019, at Hospice of the Golden Isles, in Brunswick, Ga.

+Suzanne was born June 30, 1937, in Akron, Ohio.
+She is preceded in death by her parents, Lois Geneva Rhodes and Max Clyde Rhodes; and her son, Scott Rhodes Crankshaw.

+She studied dietetics at Western College for Women, in Oxford, Ohio.
+As a registered dietician, her long and successful career culminated in serving as director of dietetics at Beaumont Health, formerly William Beaumont Hospital, in Royal Oak, Mich.

-The funeral service will be held at 10 a.m.
-Friday, at Christ Church Frederica (Episcopal), 6329 Frederica Road, St. Simons Island.
-Entombment will follow in the Christ Church Frederica Cemetery.
+The funeral service is to be held at 10 a.m.
+Friday, Dec.
+13, 2019, at Christ Church Frederica (Episcopal), 6329 Frederica Road, St. Simons Island, Ga.
+Entombment will follow the service in the Christ Church Frederica Cemetery.

-In lieu of flowers of donations, your thoughts can be shared at [email protected]